geniee-ai/geniee-cli/README.md

 ## Improvements

-[X] Add ability for user to manage their own token
+- [x] Add ability for user to manage their own token

-[X] Support for longer questions
+- [x] Support for longer questions

-[X] Migrated to ChatGPT 3.5
+- [x] Migrated to ChatGPT 3.5

-[ ] Make it more interactive
+- [ ] Make usage more interactive with follow up questions

-[ ] Implement caching for frequent similarly asked questions [ ] TBD
+- [ ] Implement caching for frequent similarly asked questions

+- [ ] TBD